-- Retaining the current Dairy Margin Coverage Program (DMC) with supplemental and feed cost updates; - Increasing the DMC 5-million-pound limit for Tier 1; - Updating production averages to a three-year rolling average or current production for payment calculations; - Additional transparency to milk checks including listing the percentage of pooled and depooled milk by each processor and PPD calculations; - Modified block voting flexibility within coops (allowing farmers to vote independently and confidentially unless a farmer opts out after being given notice of a referendum);
+- Updated production history once every five years based on the highest of a prior three-year history, until then we support supplemental Dairy Margin Coverage (DMC) production history changes; - Retaining the current DMC with supplemental and feed cost updates; - Increasing the DMC 5-million-pound limit for Tier 1; - Additional transparency to milk checks including listing the percentage of pooled and depooled milk by each processor and PPD calculations; - Modified block voting flexibility within coops (allowing farmers to vote independently and confidentially unless a farmer opts out after being given notice of a referendum); - Eliminating provisions on a "no" vote on a referendum causing elimination of the entire FMMO;

-- Eliminating provisions on a "no" vote on a referendum causing elimination of the entire FMMO; - Whole milk being promoted and advanced through the special milk program through schools, nutrition assistance and the U.S. military; and - All federal insurance programs related to the dairy industry taking into consideration negative Producer Price Differentials (PPDs) to ensure that farmers actually receive the margin that they insured. - We oppose any regulations or legislation that will ban or limit flavored milk in schools.
+- Whole milk being promoted and advanced through the special milk program through schools, nutrition assistance and the U.S. military; - All federal insurance programs related to the dairy industry taking into consideration negative Producer Price Differentials (PPDs) to ensure that farmers actually receive the margin that they insured; and - We oppose any regulations or legislation that will ban or limit flavored milk in schools.